What Type of Pasta Works Best for This Dish?

 • Pro Tip: Dried pasta is ideal for dishes that need strong structure, such as baked ziti or carbonara.

-The texture, thickness, and durability of pasta influence how it interacts with sauce.
+The texture, thickness, and durability of pasta influence its interaction with sauce.

 • Smooth Pastas: Spaghetti and linguine are great for creamy or oil-based sauces.
 Their surface ensures an even coating.